Bernard Marcus: Career

-In 1978, they co-founded the home-improvement retailer The Home Depot, with the help of merchandising expert Pat Farrah and New York investment banker Ken Langone who assembled a group of investors.
-The first two stores opened on June 22, 1979 in Atlanta.
+In 1978, they co-founded the home-improvement retailer Home Depot, with the help of merchandising expert Pat Farrah and New York investment banker Ken Langone who assembled a group of investors.
+The first two stores opened on June 22, 1979, in Atlanta.

-The store revolutionized the home improvement business with its warehouse concept.
-Blank, Marcus, and Langone became billionaires.
-Marcus served as the company's first CEO for 19 years and also served as chairman of the board until his retirement in 2002.
+Marcus served as the company's first CEO until May 1997 and also served as chairman of the board until his retirement on May 31, 2002.
+He was succeeded as CEO by Blank, who served until December 2000.
 Marcus was inducted into the Junior Achievement U.S. Business Hall of Fame in 2006.

-Marcus is one of several business tycoons who opposed the Employee Free Choice Act, a controversial proposal they claim gives unfair advantage to labor unions.
+Marcus was one of several business tycoons who opposed the Employee Free Choice Act, a proposal they claimed gave unfair advantage to labor unions.
 The EFCA would outlaw conducting employee union votes with secret ballots while allowing fines and injunctions when employees show they are being punished for union activity on the job.

 In 2010, Marcus founded the Job Creators Network, a conservative advocacy group, with $500,000 in seed funding.

+Political activity

-In 2015, Marcus donated $1.5 million to Super PACs supporting Jeb Bush and Scott Walker.
+In 2012, Marcus donated $10.7 million to Mitt Romney's 2012 presidential campaign, the maximum personal donation one can make, and was the biggest contributor to the campaign.
+In 2015, Marcus donated $1.5 million to super political action committees, supporting Jeb Bush and Scott Walker.

 On June 1, 2016, Marcus publicly announced his support for Republican presumptive presidential nominee Donald Trump.
 He was one of Trump's largest donors, giving $7 million to his campaign.
-When Marcus announced in 2019 that he would financially support the Donald Trump 2020 presidential campaign, it triggered calls for a boycott of Home Depot even though Marcus was no longer with the company.
+When Marcus announced in 2019 that he would financially support the Donald Trump 2020 presidential campaign, it triggered calls for a boycott of Home Depot.
+Together with his spouse, Marcus contributed $731,200 directly to Trump's 2020 presidential campaign and $10.7 million to political action committees supporting Trump.

-In a June 2019 interview, Marcus said most of his wealth is in Home Depot stock.
+In 2023, he donated $2 million to the pro-Israel lobby group AIPAC.
+In 2023, Marcus announced he would back Trump's third consecutive campaign.
+Job Creators Network, founded by Marcus, backed a lawsuit to overturn federal student loan forgiveness, which became part of the successful Supreme Court case Biden v.
+Nebraska.